Verde Island Passage: Center of the Center of Marine Shorefish Biodiversity

 A team of marine conservationists declared in 2006 that the Philippines is the Center of Marine Biodiversity in the world and Verde Island Passage as the "Center of the Center of Marine Shorefish Biodiversity".

 Many threatened species which include sea turtles like hawksbills, olive ridleys, and green turtles; humphead wrasses, giant groupers and giant clams are present in the Verde Island Passage.
 However, there are no enforcement of ordinances and over-fishing is common.
 A short-lived 'park fee' scheme for the Verde Island drop-off dive site was soon dropped when it was discovered that the revenue was being used to buy better fishing gear and hence removing fish at a higher rate.
-Several species such as the humphead wrass have low catches frequently reporting 0 catches.
+Several species such as the humphead wrasse have low catches frequently reporting 0 catches.
 It was particularly noted the rare red fin wrasse (Cirrhilabrus rubripinnis) thrives in Verde Island.

 There is a complete moratorium of all types of fishing in the Batangas Bays and around Mindoro island.
 The fish sold in the markets of Puerto Galera comes from distance places such as Romblon.